vinibiavatti1/PyVrbs/README.md

 ### About

-The VRB Script Language (VRBS) is a oldschool function based programming language created with Pyhton.
+The VRBS Script Language (VRBS) is a oldschool function based programming language created with Pyhton.
 This language has only one format to type code: Function (Callable) formats.
 Check the example bellow:

 VRBS Fibonacci
 ```vrbs